Professor, Program in Immunology

 Immunobiology of Graft-versus-Host Disease and the Graft-versus-Tumor Effect

 Dr. Warren is an oncologist specializing in the treatment of patients with blood cancers such as leukemia, lymphoma, and multiple myeloma.
-He is an Attending Physician at the Seattle Cancer Care Alliance (SCCA; a partnership between the Fred Hutch, the University of Washington, and Seattle Children’s Hospital), where he serves on both the Medical Oncology/Hematologic Malignancy and the Hematopoietic Cell Transplant Services.
+He is an Attending Physician at Fred Hutchinson Cancer Center, University of Washington, and Seattle Children’s Hospital, where he serves on both the Medical Oncology/Hematologic Malignancy and the Hematopoietic Cell Transplant Services.
 He has considerable experience as an investigator on clinical trials of novel agents for the treatment of blood cancers, and served as the Principal Investigator on a Phase I clinical trial of T cell immunotherapy for patients with relapse of acute leukemia or high-grade myelodysplasia after HLA-identical allogeneic hematopoietic cell transplantation (HCT).

 The overall focus of Dr. Warren’s laboratory is cancer immunology.
 His particular interest is the mechanisms and molecules that mediate graft-versus-host disease (GVHD) and graft-versus-tumor (GVT) activity after allogeneic HCT, as well as the mechanisms that mediate tumor regression after treatment with other modes of immunotherapy such as immune-checkpoint inhibition.
 His lab has extensive experience with characterization and manipulation of human T and B lymphocytes, identification of antigens recognized by T and B lymphocytes, comprehensive analysis of T- and B-lymphocyte repertoires with the aid of high-throughput DNA sequencing, and assessment of adoptive cellular therapy in murine models.
 Dr. Warren’s laboratory also has a strong research focus on lymphomas that affect children and adults in sub-Saharan Africa, particularly Burkitt lymphoma (BL).